10 Best Dalí Art in Barcelona

 3. Bread basket

-The Bread Basket is one of Dalí's most sublime works, because in addition to evoking simplicity, it highlights an important part of the elements that the artist used to use in his works.
+The Bread Basket is one of Dalí's most sublime works, because as well as evoking simplicity, it highlights an important part of the elements that the artist used to use in his works.
 The Basket of Bread has a truly moving story behind it, or at least that is how the artist himself told it during the first exhibition of the canvas in New York in 1945.

 Details of interest